jakeogh/shell-command-lock/README.md

 Unknown Bugs:

 Exist.
 Fixes/improvements/suggestions appreciated.

 This script should have no effect on the parent script other than locking.

-	The variable names used have random strings appended to prevent collisions with common names like $lock in the parent script.
+The variable names have random strings appended to prevent collisions with names in the parent script.

 The set commands are done in subshells so we don't need to save and restore the state.

 Known Bugs:

 1. IMPORTANT: If the trap is re-defined in the parent script, then that trap will need to handle deleting the lock.

 2. The lockfile is orphaned if a exit signal happens after the lock is obtained and before trap is set.